Blueprint SDK — guidelines

 View methods must have self

-as the first parameter and may have zero, one, or more additional parameters.
+as the first parameter and may have any number of additional parameters.
 For example:

 @view